the-commons-project/okta-openmrs-proxy-server/README.md

 # FHIR PROXY SERVER

-The Fhir proxy server is a lightweight application designed to act as an intermediary between client applications and FHIR server.
-In our development it provides a set of functionalities to enhance and secure the communication between smartonfhir implementation and FHIR apis present in our openmrs instance.
-This README file provides an overview of this proxy,prerequisites, its features and installation guidelines.
+The Fhir proxy server is a lightweight application designed to act as an intermediary between client applications and the FHIR server.
+In our development, it provides a set of functionalities to enhance and secure the communication between smartonfhir implementation and FHIR APIs present in our openmrs instance.
+This README file provides an overview of this proxy, its prerequisites, its features, and installation guidelines.

 ## Prerequisites